 Social Security may also seek information from family members or others who know the applicant, to find out more about what kind of problems he or she is having, such as difficulty remembering things.

-To meet Social Security’s listing for neurocognitive disorders, an applicant must have one or more of the following problems that has become significantly worse than before:
+Social Security's listing for neurocognitive disorders (previously for "organic mental disorders") is listing 12.02.
+To satisfy the listing, an applicant must have one or more of the following problems that has become significantly worse than before:

 Once a diagnosis of a neurocognitive disorder is made by a psychologist or psychiatrist under the above criteria, Social Security then determines if the disorder qualifies for benefits because it affects the applicant's functioning, by either of the two methods below.